 Although this rocker plate will fit the best bike trainers on the market, Turbo Rocks recommends contacting them if your trainer is not listed.
 Spoiler alert: It’s suitable for Wahoo KICKR trainers, including Wahoo KICKR Bike.

-TIP: If you are looking for an RP for Tacx NEO Bike, check out the Realplate Spin.
+TIP: If you want an RP for the Tacx NEO Bike, check out the Realplate Spin.

-Based on the above, it’s clear that this rocker plate is among the best choices for Zwift, ROUVY, and other indoor training apps.
+Based on the above, this rocker plate is clearly among the best choices for Zwift, ROUVY, and other indoor training apps.
+By the way, the “non-React” version is more affordable but has no fore-and-aft movement.

 Main Features